Academic Catalog 2024-2025

 • Unusually high medical or dental expenses (only uninsured amounts not included on tax return)

-• A parent attending college (for Dependent students only)
+• A member of household attending college

 • Dependency status appeals (for Dependent students only)